fatgraphs/fatgraphs/README.md

 Since the tests perform image comparisons between an output and a desired model, we need to have the open-cv library.
 This is somewhat problematic to install, please execute the command below on a terminal with the conda environment active.
 `pip install opencv-python`
+To work with the postgres GIS extension from python you also need the following:
+`pip install sqlalchemy geoalchemy2 psycopg2`

 Your virtual environment should have all the required packages given that default anaconda environments come with many of the libraries we need pre-installed.
-If you notice that something is missing please use conda install to add the missing
+If you notice that something is missing please use conda install to add missing dependencies.

 ### Tests
 To run the `tile_creator` tests you need to have the folder `be/tile_creator/test/data` populated with the appropriate files.